USAJOBS/help-center/how-to/account/profile/eligibility/federal-employment/index.md

 [Learn more about series and grade levels](../../../../../faq/pay/series-and-grade/).

-## Are you a retiree receiving a federal annuity
+## Are you a retiree receiving a federal annuity?
 Select **Yes** if you’re a federal retiree receiving annuity benefits.
 If you’re receiving a federal annuity and then accept a new position, it may affect your annuity payments.
 [Learn more about federal annuity](https://www.opm.gov/retirement-services/my-annuity-and-benefits/){:target="_blank"}.

 ## Have you accepted a buyout from a federal agency within the past 5 years?